Government Contract Projects

-We prepared and presented the demonstration in order to obtain interim approval pending further audit and analysis.
+We prepared and presented the demonstration in order to obtain interim approval and received that approval pending further audit and analysis.
 We then participated in the subsequent system review and audit to answer questions and demonstrate system compliance with regulatory requirements. (back to top)

 A first tier subcontractor received a multi-million dollar, Not-to-Exceed (NTE) contract to manufacture certain hardware pending final negotiation of a fixed price contract.
 By contract completion an agreement still had not been reached on the final contract value.

 The final audit took exception to various cost elements and allocation methods claimed by the subcontractor.
 It concluded that the manufactured cost was less than half of the NTE value.

 We recognized errors in the auditor's assessment of cost allowability.
 It also employed accepted quantitative techniques for evaluating fixed and variable costs as well as their appropriate allocation bases.
 We were able to use these results with regulatory requirements to show that the subcontractor's claimed costs and allocation methods were appropriate and that the actual costs incurred were slightly higher than the NTE value.